Mike Dubke, White House communications director, resigns

 He added: "It has been a privilege to serve this president."

-Dubke said in a message to associates later obtained by The New York Times that his reason for leaving the post was "personal."
+Dubke said in a message to friends and associates that his reason for leaving the post was "personal."

 “The reasons for my departure are personal, but it has been my great honor to serve President Trump and this administration," Dubke wrote.
 "It has also been my distinct pleasure to work side-by-side, day-by-day with the staff of the communications and press departments.
 This White House is filled with some of the finest and hardest working men and women in the American Government.”